Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course is the first in a three-semester calculus sequence designed for mathematics, science, and engineering majors.
 Topics include limits and continuity; differentiation of algebraic functions and their inverses, trigonometric functions and their inverses, and exponential functions and their inverses; integration and the fundamental theorem of calculus; and applications of differentiation and integration.
 NOTE: A graphing calculator is required.
-UC CREDIT LIMITATION: Credit for MATH 115, MATH 115S, MATH 150, or MATH 150H.
+UC CREDIT LIMITATION: Credit for MATH 115, MATH 150, or MATH 150H.
 C-ID MATH-211.

 MATH 150H: Calculus and Analytic Geometry I (Honors)